Ken Barger

 ARCHAEOLOGY: Archaeology is the study of past (and sometimes present) cultures through their material artifacts.
 This includes examination of patterns in the shape, use, and distribution of material culture to reconstruct social and behavioral systems of prehistoric and historical groups, such as the precolumbian Maya of Mesoamerica and 19th century African Americans of Indianapolis.
 Archaeologists seek to explain how these patterns became established and how they changed over time.
 They are also concerned with how the study of prehistoric cultures can benefit local groups who now live in the same areas as those past societies.

 CULTURAL ANTHROPOLOGY: Cultural Anthropology, or Ethnology, is the study of contemporary human cultures.
 This involves description of the many ways of being human in today's world.
 This approach emphasizes first-hand field experience and understanding other groups from their own meanings, perspectives, and conditions, and also how ethnic patterns help people adapt to their environmental challenges.
 Ethnologists also seek to understand how different aspects of culture are interrelated, such as how religious beliefs are integrated with economic productiveness and the maintenance of public health.
-Cultural anthropologists have also been involved in community development, international health, mintercultural relations, and the design and delivery of social programs, as well as working with community groups seeking constructive social changes.
+Cultural anthropologists have also been involved in community development, international health, intercultural relations, and the design and delivery of social programs, as well as working with community groups seeking constructive social changes.

 LINGUISTICS: Linguistics is the study of human languages and communication.
-Linguists have studied thousands of unwritten languages around the world, and have investigated such issues as how language reflects cultural realities, ethnic and social behavior, and cognitive development.
+Linguists have studied thousands of languages around the world, and have investigated such issues as how language reflects cultural "realities", ethnic and social behavior, and cognitive development.
 Linguists have also been involved in assisting immigrant and refugee groups in learning to communicate in their new homelands.

 Many issues of concern to anthropologists cut across these different subfields.
 For example, in investigating the effective delivery of health care across ethnic lines, cultural anthropologists may investigate the influences of group beliefs and social roles in the acceptance of new medical practices, archaeologists may study past diseases and group adaptations to these maladies, bioanthropologists may examine genetically-fixed resistance to pathogens in the ecological setting, and linguists may study cognitive structures in concepts of illnesses and communication patterns between medical providers and patients.
 Archaeologist and bioanthropologists may collaborate in investigating the health patterns of prehistorical cultures and how these are related to the development of agriculture, and they in turn may work with cultural anthropologists in comparing prehistoric subsistence with historical hunting-gathering and agricultural groups.